RyanDurk/ryandurk.com-project/content/blog/abx-cnn-classification.md

 interp.plot_top_losses(9, figsize=(15,11), heatmap=True)
 ```
 {{< figure src="/lec_1_top_losses.png" alt="Top losses after 1 iteration" class="center_text" >}}
 In four of the nine images the model seems unduly concerned with whitespace.
 It's unsurprising to see classification failures in those cases.
 On the other hand, the misclassified macrolide-aminoglycoside pairings look like they actually belong to both classes.
 And the calculated worst loss in the top left corner is actually correctly classified by our model as an aminoglycoside (our test data is incorrect in that case).
 Similarly, the 8th top loss (row 3, col 2) appears to be correctly classified by the mode.
 We see some trouble with tetracycline classification in two cases.
 The quinolone/macrolide molecule in the bottom-right has a bizarre structure, another unsurprising misclassification.
-It's hard to say, at this point, how much a role of orientation and positioning have on our model's prediction-- could we be overfitting based on that?
-Perhaps better training/test sets would be randomized.

-We've got many things we could test to improve with the input data at this point.
-It pains me to ignore them and keep moving, but we're going to stick to our goal of showing feasibility and not perfection.
-Let's refine the model a little bit, and finish things there so we can move on to the next [fast.ai](https://www.fast.ai) lecture.
+Sticking with our goal of showing feasibility and not perfection, let's refine the model a little bit and finish things there so we can move on to the next [fast.ai](https://www.fast.ai) lecture.
+The author unfroze the model and ran one more cycle with 2 epochs before moving on, getting a substantial decrease in error_rate from 0.12 to 0.07.
 ```model.py
 learn.lr_find()
 learn.recorder.plot()
 ```
 {{< figure src="/lec_1_lr.png" alt="Learning rate loss graph" class="center_text" >}}
-Looks like our loss picks up with learning rates above 1e-3.
+There's no steep decrease in loss for any learning rate, but loss does pick up with learning rates above 1e-3.
 So let's do a couple more runs with a max LR of 1e-6 to 1e-4.
 This happens to be the same learning rate chosen by Jeremy Howard during the fast.ai lecture, in which he also started with ResNet-34 to train image data.
 ```model.py
 learn.unfreeze()
 learn.fit_one_cycle(2, max_lr=slice(1e-6,1e-4))